3mdeb/meta-rte/docs/cpu.md

 ## Introduction

-The `cpu` command allows you to log in to a remote system (in this case RTE) and see some of the files from your local system.
-This allows you to execute programs installed on your local system in the remote environment.
+The `cpu` command allows you to log in to a remote system (in this case RTE) and mount parts of your host file system so that they are visible as if they were part of the remote system.
+This allows you to execute programs present in your local system in the remote environment without having to install them there.
 Another use case is executing `minicom` on RTE and storing the logs on your host PC without having to `scp` them and without worrying about RTE running out of space.
 This use case is demonstrated in this document.

 ## Prerequisites

-* RTE with system version `0.7.4-rc5` or later connected to your local network
+* RTE with system version `0.7.4` or later connected to your local network
 * Some bootable platform connected to the RTE via serial
 * The `cpu` command installed on your host PC

 ## Using cpu

 This section describes how to use the `cpu` command to execute `minicom` on RTE and store the logs on your host PC without them ever appearing on the RTE.
+As mentioned in the introduction, the main advantage of this approach are that you do not have to fear running out of storage place.
+Also, it saves time in case you prefer to analyze the logs on your local machine.

 First you must generate an SSH key pair on your host.